-In CY 2016, the HSCRC worked extensively with stakeholders to understand and adequately account for shifts in market volume, which are reflected rate orders as of RY 2017.
-Staff believes it is important to move money when patients shift from one institution to another, whereby the receiving institution receives a marginal cost adjustment of 50 percent to care for the larger share of patients.
+In CY 2016, the HSCRC worked extensively with stakeholders to understand and adequately account for shifts in market volume, which were reflected in rate orders as of RY 2017.
+Staff believes it is important to move money when patients shift from one institution to another, thereby maintaining a competitive market place where the institution that acquires increased market share from another hospital receives a marginal cost adjustment of 50 percent to care for the larger share of patients.
 Given the dynamic healthcare market in Maryland, the HSCRC makes market shift adjustments on a semi-annual basis.
+The volume workgroup began to review this policy in 2018 to make formal updates in 2019 that include reducing the number of service lines and geographies evaluated in the MSA methodology, thereby improving the statistical stability of the policy.